Stress Resilience: 12 Strategies to Grow Stronger Through Stress

 Encourage & Serve Others

 According to a 2007 study published in Psychiatry, social support is important and beneficial for stress resilience.
-A 2013 study published in the American Journal of Public Health on 846 participants who experienced a stressful event has found that those who gave back and helped others experienced lowered stress and mortality a year later than those who did not.
+A 2013 study published in the American Journal of Public Health on 846 participants who experienced a stressful event found that those who gave back and helped others experienced lowered stress and mortality a year later than those who did not.

 Be a positive person in the life of your friends and family.
 Support and encourage others.
 Give back and serve others.
 Sign up for volunteer opportunities.
 Use your skills to serve others.
 Use your words as a source of positivity and encouragement.
 Smile at strangers.